Amsterdam-AI-Team/Urban_PointCloud_Processing/README.md

     If you use the latter and want your code changes to take effect without re-installing the package, use the `--editable` flag for pip.

-3. **Additionally**, install `cccorelib` and `pycc` by following the below or [on their GitHub page](https://github.com/tmontaigu/CloudCompare-PythonPlugin/blob/master/docs/building.rst#building-as-independent-wheels).
+3. **Additionally**, install `cccorelib` and `pycc` from the [CloudCompare-PythonPlugin](https://github.com/tmontaigu/CloudCompare-PythonPlugin) project by following the summary instructions below; for more details and Windows instructions see [their GitHub page](https://github.com/tmontaigu/CloudCompare-PythonPlugin/blob/master/docs/building.rst#building-as-independent-wheels).
 Please note, these two packages are not available on the Python Package Index (PyPi).

     Building these packages requires Qt.